eddrw/eddrw-papercrafts/README.md

 # eddrw's papercrafts

-I've been looking for a place to store papercrafts I have made and will give this a try.
+I've been looking for a place to store papercrafts I've shown on TikTok (TODO LINK TIKOK HERE) and will give this a try.

 ## ok where are the papercrafts